bioimage-io/bioimageio-chatbot/README.md

 ## Using the Chatbot

-You can visit the BioImage.IO Chatbot at [https://chat.bioimage.io](https://chat.bioimage.io)[TBD: Available Soon].
+We are providing a public chatbot service for you to try out.
+Please sign up [here](https://forms.gle/fEnj68Rxut1VUX1Y8) to get access to the chatbot.
+After approval, you will receive an email from us with detailed instructions on how to access the chatbot.

 Please note that the chatbot is still in beta and is being actively developed.
 See the [Disclaimer for BioImage.IO Chatbot](./docs/DISCLAIMER.md).

 If you encounter any issues, please report them via [Github](https://github.com/bioimage-io/bioimageio-chatbot/issues).